dannykim1837/CSE310/course.md

 2. Based on your resonses in the survey above, pick one area that you want to improve.
 Write a "Small and Simple" goal to improve in this area throughout the semester.
 Write your goal below:

+I realize that I often fail to adequately document what I've learned and I'm not comfortable sharing with others.
+Additionally, I haven't been pinpointing exactly where I may fail or what parts I don't fully understand.
+Through this survey, I aim to address these shortcomings and set precise goals, planning to achieve good grades this semester.

 ## Part 2 - Semester Conclusion